-20. PARTICULARS OF EMPLOYEES :
+20. PARTICULARS OF EMPLOYEES

 There is no employee who if employed throughout the financial year was in receipt ofremuneration for that year which in the aggregate was not less than One Crore and TwoLakhs rupees or if employed for a part of the financial year was in receipt ofremuneration for any part of that year at a rate which in the aggregate was not lessthan Eight lakh and Fifty thousand rupees per month or if employed throughout thefinancial year or part thereof was in receipt of remuneration in that year which in theaggregate or as the case may be at a rate which in the aggregate is in excess of thatdrawn by the managing director or whole-time director or manager and holds by himself oralong with his spouse and dependent children not less than two percent of the equityshares of the company and thus consequently no information is required to be provided inthis regard in accordance with the provisions of Companies (Appointment and Remunerationof Managerial Personnel) Rules 2014 of the Companies Act 2013 .